Organize your containers

 - Organize tag by team: Create a folder for an agency to work in, and another for your marketing team.

-- Organize tags by type: Create a folder for Google Analytics tags, another for AdWords, another for 3rd party tags.
+- Organize tags by type: Create a folder for Google Analytics tags, another for Google Ads, and another for 3rd party tags.

-It is common for Tag Manager configurations to include a large number tags, triggers, and variables.
-To keep your container's content organized and easy to work with, we recommend that you use a naming convention similar to the following pattern: <tag type> - <name of app> - <detail>.
+Tag Manager configurations can grow over time to include a large number of tags, triggers, variables, versions, and workspaces.
+To keep your container's content organized and easy to work with, we recommend that you use a naming convention similar to the following pattern: <item type> - <name of app> - <detail>.

 - Analytics pageviews - Info site + blog

-- DoubleClick Floodlight - Ecommerce website - product categories
+- Floodlight - Ecommerce website - product categories

 Manage container size